iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ## Quick Installation

 **Precautions**
-- The CPU architecture of the Kubernetes cluster must be Intel x86_64.
+- The CPU architecture of the Kubernetes cluster must be Intel x86_64 or Kunpeng AArch64.
 - The Community edition is installed by default and only 3 worker nodes are supported for IOMesh deployment.
 - Only hybrid disk configurations are allowed.